rockyburt/Ketchup/README.md

 ### Part 3a: Persistence with SQLAlchemy and PostgreSQL

+Before diving into this next part, now might be a good time to mention the fact that [Docker](https://docs.docker.com/get-started/) can make life a lot easier.
+There is a sample documented [docker-compose.yml](./docker-compose.yml) file in the root of this github repo that can be used to isolate *Python3.9* and *PostgreSQL* runtimes without the need to manually install either (only requirements are Docker and docker-compose).

 This is where the project actually starts getting useful.
 We are building a **ToDo** application that can persist todo records to a PostgreSQL database.
 The following steps assume you are within the `Ketchup` directory.